-Visually inspected from floor level.
-The ceilings are plasterboard lined.
-Visually inspected from floor level.
+Ceilings Visually inspected from floor level.
+Plaster and artex finishes noted.
+Internal walls Visually inspected from floor level Internal wans Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are plastered on the hard.
-Suspended timber flooring.
-Built-in cupboards were looked into but no stored items were moved.
+Plaster finishes noted.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+The floors throughout have fitted floor coverings.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The doors throughout are timber paneled and painted.
-The kitchen is equipped with wall and base mounted units.
-Visually inspected.
+The kitchen fittings are of a wall and base type.
+The internal doors, skirtings and facings are of a timber variety.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplace within the living room has an electric fire in situ.
-Visually inspected.
-Emulsioned walls and ceilings.
-Visually inspected where there was a safe and purpose-built access.
 None.
-Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorations Visually inspected.
+Painted throughout.
+Cellars Visually inspected where there was a safe and purpose-built access.
+None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the electric meter located in the understair cupboard.
-Accessible parts of the system were visually inspected without removing fittings.
+Visual inspection does not assess any services to make sure they work properly and efficiently and

+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter boxed externally.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply. Г Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Three piece suite within the bathroom.
+Water is from the mains supply.
+The plumbing, where seen, is of copper supply pipes and PVC waste pipes.
+The sanitary fittings comprise a three piece suite in the bathroom and three piece suite in the en-suite shower room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Gas fired central heating system to steel panel radiators.
-The central heating boiler is situated in the kitchen.
-Drainage Drainage covers etc were not lifted.
+The property benefits from a gas fired central heating system with the gas boiler located within the kitchen.
+Hot water is via the hot water cylinder located in the hall cupboard.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-To main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Presumed to main public sewer.
+Fire, smoke and burglar alarms Visually inspected. riie, siiioke aliu burgiar alaiilis visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.